macemoth/airqueue-streams/README.md

 We solved this problem by regenerating maven sources and reloading the Maven project.

 - When using a Mac with ARM architecture, the containers sometimes needed restarts and we experienced best performance when using the x64 OpenJDK JVM (not ARM).

+- When using Mac OS, several ports that Kafka uses may be occupied by sharing services.
+They can be turned off in "Sharing".

 - When using Windows without WSL, you may need to execute `create-topics.sh` manually on the container running Kafka.
 Furthermore, use the test scripts that have the `-win` postfix.